-The Austrian ROSE team consists of Dr. Doris Elster, University Kiel and Dr. Elisabeth Langer, teacher at the European High School in Vienna.
-In 2004 we both worked as inservice teacher trainers at the Pedagogical Institute of Vienna.
-Then I moved to the Leibniz Institute for Science Education at the University of Kiel from where I continued the Austrian ROSE survey.
+The German ROSE survey was conducted by Dr. Doris Elster, University Kiel and Dr. Elisabeth Langer, teacher at the European High school in Vienna.
+In 2004 we both worked as in-service teacher trainers at the Pedagogical Institute of Vienna.
+Then I moved to the Leibniz Institute for Science Education at the University of Kiel from where I continued the Austrian ROSE survey and conducted the German survey.